MicrosoftDocs/biztalk-docs/his/core/working-with-independent-appc-lus2.md

 ---
 description: "Learn more about: Working with Independent APPC LUs"
-title: "Working with Independent APPC LUs2 | Microsoft Docs" ms.custom: ""
+title: "Working with Independent APPC LUs2" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2c2e4314-4ab8-4067-8cb5-8984c2b7e945
-caps.latest.revision: 4
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Working with Independent APPC LUs
 An independent LU can communicate directly with a peer system and does not need the support of a host computer.
 Independent APPC LUs, as used in AS/400 APPN networks, provide the ability to run multiple, concurrent, parallel sessions between a local and remote LU pair.